oneforawe/ai-vision-for-endoscopy/README.md

-# Insight_Project_Framework
+# Object Detection in Endoscopy Images
-Framework for machine learning projects at Insight Data Science.
+This software uses machine learning (neural networks for computer vision object detection) to identify and highlight gastrointestinal abnormalities in endoscopy images.

-## Motivation for this project format:
+## Contents of this repo
-- **Insight_Project_Framework** : Put all source code for production within structured directory
+- **source** : includes all source code for production
-- **tests** : Put all source code for testing in an easy to find location
+- **build** : includes scripts that automate building of a standalone environment
-- **configs** : Enable modification of all preset variables within single directory (consisting of one or many config files for separate tasks)
+- **configs** : includes configurations / modifications of all preset variables
-- **data** : Include example a small amount of data in the Github repository so tests can be run to validate installation
+- **data** : includes sample data so tests can be run to validate installation
-- **build** : Include scripts that automate building of a standalone environment
+- **tests** : includes all source code for testing production code
-- **static** : Any images or content to include in the README or web framework if part of the pipeline
+- **static** : (doesn't exist here yet) Any images or content to include in the README or web framework if part of the pipeline

 ## Setup
 Clone repository and update python path